MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

   * Generate the clipboard's payload.
 This would be consistent with the on-demand behavior of delayed clipboard rendering and with current behavior of `getType()`.
   * Return an empty blob.
 This would be a very strict interpretation of only producing clipboard data when a target application needs it via a paste command.
 * Should we provide a way for authors to update the callbacks of the delayed rendered formats?
 Consider the following scenario: By the time a user tries pasting the content of the clipboard, the callback function needs data that is no longer available and/or has changed.
+* Feature detection: Is it relevant to web authors to know whether the browser supports delayed rendering?
+If yes, how should we let them know?
+  * Programatically, via an API.
+  * Other media (such as articles, blog posts, etc.)

 ## Related discussion